namoopsoo/namoopsoo.github.io/content/note/2025-11-29-slow-productivity-notes.md

 Also Andrew wiles story too.
 He setup 7 years of unpublished research and trickled it out to be able to focus better on his Fermat's Last Theorem work in secret in his attic.

+### Compound interest
+Dont think Cal phrases it like this but the stories of all the sustained efforts in his book feel like setting up for compound interest.
+Actually he does write about betting on yourself , that you make investments in yourself thqt may or may not pay off.
+But then later, you can reinvest the gains little by little taking what you do and if you learn from it, then it feels like compounding.

 ## Set up the story
 I like the p213 description of how McPhee cut up his notes into scraps of paper and sort of story-boarded  the components, rearranging them until it flowed at a high level , bird's eye perspective.
 He did it low tech but I wonder how people do that today.